Written by Manya Pandey, a first-year undergraduate student.

 They can probably chase down a metro.
 In the wild, a tiger’s speed can range between 49- 65 kilometres per hour but it’s only possible in short bursts.
 That’s precisely why tigers hunt by ambush and mostly give up on an alerted target.

-Another one of fun facts about tigers is that they can leap up to 10 meters in between runoffs.
+Another fun fact about tigers is that they can leap up to 10 meters in between runoffs.

 7. Much like us humans, females are smaller than males.
 Why though?